Adapter Authoring

 claimsScheduleOccurrences | Maintenance can claim schedule occurrences safely. |

-persistsOutbox | Delivery requests create storage-backed outbox rows. |
+persistsOutbox | Storage can create storage-backed outbox rows when transport delivery requires external wakeups. |

 enforcesIdempotency | Storage enforces task-scoped idempotency ownership. |